Living with Coyotes

 Coyotes are in Florida due to natural range expansion from western states.
 Coyotes now live in every state but Hawaii.
 Visit the FWC Coyote Species Profile for additional information about coyote biology.

 How to Haze Coyotes

 This short, educational video discusses how to effectively “haze” or deter coyotes.
-Some coyotes in urban areas may learn to tolerate human presence, instead of fleeing.
-Hazing is the process of disturbing an animal’s sense of security to such an extent that it leaves an area or otherwise changes its behavior.
-Methods of hazing may include the use of audible, visual, or physical devices or actions to cause the desired reaction.
+Coyotes in urban areas may learn to tolerate human presence instead of fleeing.
+Hazing is the process of disturbing an animal’s sense of security so it leaves an area or otherwise changes its behavior.
+Methods of hazing may include the use of audible, visual or physical devices or actions to cause the desired reaction.

 Coyotes are not large animals and rarely pose a threat to people, especially adults.
 They can be curious but are also timid and generally run away if challenged.
 If a coyote approaches too closely, there are methods you can use to deter it and frighten it away.
 Hazing the animal by making loud noises and acting aggressively will typically cause a coyote to leave an area, but you may need to increase and continue hazing efforts until the coyote is effectively deterred and leaves the area for good.
 There are several methods of hazing that are effective with coyotes.

 - Waving your arms in the air and yelling will usually get a coyote to retreat, unless there is a den with pups nearby.
 You may need to move towards the coyote and increase hazing if the animal does not immediately run away.
 Once the coyote begins to move away, it is important to continue hazing efforts until the coyote has completely left the area.